 “…the 2016 bot paradigm shift is going to be far more disruptive and interesting than the last decade’s move from Web to mobile apps.”

 Tech Crunch, early adopters, silicon valley – everyone published, pushed and conferenced on the topic.
 Now, only 2 years later, many Facebook messenger apps are orphaned.
-Reason enough to reconsider if that paradigm shift really even happened or if the area of chatbots has already come to an end.
+It's reason enough to reconsider if that paradigm shift really even happened, or if the era of chatbots has already come to an end.

-But apps are hard to program, plus people don’t download apps anymore (As of June 2017, 51% of US smartphone users downloaded zero apps per month; 75% downloaded two or fewer.)
-On the other hand, people already had the apps they needed and to replace them the bot needed to be better than what they already have.
-Replacing bots however, is difficult.
+But apps are hard to program, and people don’t download apps anymore (as of June 2017, 51% of US smartphone users downloaded zero apps per month; 75% downloaded two or fewer).
+On the other hand, people already had the apps they needed, and to replace them, the bot needed to be better than what they already have.
+Replacing bots, however, is difficult.
 For example, it is highly unlikely that someone would replace Google maps with a bot.